TRI-ML/OctMAE/README.md

 ## Dataset Preparation

 Note that our training and evaluation datasets have 20TB and 22GB of data respectively and is assumed to be stored in an S3 bucket.
-Since [Webdataset](https://github.com/webdataset/webdataset) is used for training and evaluation, you need to download, unzip, and re-upload the shard files to your own S3 bucket. **Do not forget to replace `{your_s3_path}` in `configs/default.yaml` with your S3 path.**
+Since [Webdataset](https://github.com/webdataset/webdataset) is used for training and evaluation, you need to download, unzip, and re-upload the shard files to your own S3 bucket. **Do not forget to replace `{your_s3_path}` in `configs/default.yaml` and `eval.py` with your S3 path.** You can also download a tiny version of the training dataset (the first 10 shards of the training dataset) with `train_tiny` for visualization purposes.

 ```
 # Download, unzip, and re-upload the shard files.
-$ ./scripts/download.sh {your_data_path} {train|eval}
+$ ./scripts/download.sh {your_data_path} {train_tiny|train|eval}
 $ ./scripts/upload.sh {your_data_path} {train|eval} {your_s3_path}
 ```